giampaolo/psutil/docs/api.rst

        return value is cached (instead of returning ``None``).

     .. versionchanged:: 5.7.1
-       on POSIX, if the signal is negative, return it as a human readable :mod:`enum`.
+       POSIX: if the signal is negative, return it as a human readable :mod:`enum`.

     .. versionchanged:: 7.2.2
        on Linux >= 5.3 + Python >= 3.9 and macOS/BSD, use :func:`os.pidfd_open` and
        :func:`select.kqueue` respectively, instead of less efficient busy-loop polling.
-Later added to CPython 3.15 in `GH-144047`_.

 -------------------------------------------------------------------------------